Minister defends immigration lawyer task force as critics brand it ‘red herring’

 Former shadow home secretary Diane Abbott, currently an Independent MP, wrote on Twitter: “A new low even for the Tories.”

-Taxpayer money is being spent on housing migrants “in some cases in 4-star hotels”, Mr Chalk confirmed, which he said is why the Government is looking at cheaper alternatives.
+Taxpayer money is being spent on housing migrants “in some cases in four-star hotels”, Mr Chalk confirmed, which he said is why the Government is looking at cheaper alternatives.

 Around 20 asylum seekers did not board the barge as planned on Monday because their transfers were “cancelled” after lawyers challenged the decisions.